vosslab/vossvolvox/docs/UTILS.md

 This companion document summarizes the major helper routines defined in `src/lib/utils-main.cpp`.
 The functions are grouped by their responsibilities so you can look up how the grid, file, point, and utility workflows interact without hunting through the implementation.

 ## Initialization & Limit Management
-- `void finalGridDims(float maxprobe)` – reset derived constants (grid volume, water density), zero the tracking filename, and set wide spanning extrema before loading new input.
+- `void initGridState(float maxprobe)` – reset derived constants (grid volume, water density), zero the tracking filename, and set wide spanning extrema before loading new input.
+- `void finalGridDims(float maxprobe)` – deprecated wrapper that calls `initGridState` in the modern codepath; legacy code still uses the original name.
 - `float getIdealGrid()` – find a grid spacing that keeps `DX*DY*DZ` under the legacy 1024*512*512 voxel cap while aligning the dimensions to multiples of four.
 - `unsigned int calculateDimension(float min, float max, float grid)` – convert a world-space extent into a grid cell count padded to multiples of four for safe indexing.
 - `void assignLimits()` – pad every axis by `MAXPROBE`, compute `DX`, `DY`, `DZ`, the strides `DXY`, `DXYZ`, and `NUMBINS`, then log grid usage plus the ideal spacing.